ASKCOS/ASKCOS/README.md

 Please note that the MPL 2.0 license for this repository does not apply to the data and trained models.
 The data and trained models are released under CC BY-NC-SA (i.e., are for noncommercial use only).

-Contributors include Connor Coley, Mike Fortunato, Hanyu Gao, Pieter Plehiers, Matthew Cameron, Max Liu, Yuran Wang, Thomas Struble, and Jiannan Liu.
+Contributors include Connor Coley, Mike Fortunato, Hanyu Gao, Pieter Plehiers, Matthew Cameron, Max Liu, Yuran Wang, Thomas Struble, Jiannan Liu, and Yiming Mo.

 # Quick start using Google Cloud